 The African Humanities Series

 The African Humanities Series covers topics in African histories, languages, literatures, philosophies, politics and cultures and is intended to speak to scholars in Africa as well as in other world areas.
-Its core goal is to foreground the best research on the continent and was launched in 2014 as a project of the African Humanities Program (AHP) of the American Council of Learned Societies.
-Now under the auspices of the African Humanities Association (AHA), which was established in 2020 by AHP fellows, assessors, and advisers, the African Humanities Series is published in collaboration with NISC (Pty) Ltd.
+Its core goal is to foreground the best research on the continent.
+The rigorous review process of submitted manuscripts, editorial vetting and, where warranted, involvement of a manuscript mentor to work with the author on their writing, assure that the best quality material is published.

 Reflections: A forum for African scholars as well as those in the diaspora to publish work on the state of the humanities on the continent.
 It will encourage especially senior scholars to reflect on their own experiences of past and current Humanities scholarship.

-Series editors: Adigun Agbaje & Fred Hendricks
+Series editors: Adigun Agbaje, Fred Hendricks & Grace A. Musila

 African Personhood and Appled Ethics |